dwarvesf/playground/01_literature/Design/product-design-commentary-20241122.md

 | **Goal** | Make customers happier by better understanding their personal needs and situation. | Make products/services more relevant to target customers. |
 | **Examples** | - Amazon's product suggestions based on what you're searching for right now | - Netflix showing movies based on what you like to watch | - Marketing emails that start with your name | - Product suggestions based on customer groups |

-## How Hyper-Personalization Makes Things Personal
+## How hyper-personalization makes things personal

 Hyper-Personalization works through four main steps: